mmgrant73/worldbank/README.md

 -------------------------
 * Will add support for Asynchronous communication.
 At the moment it only uses synchronous communication.
 * Will add graphical support using google charts API
+* Add a caching layer so that it lessen the network traffic and increase performance